skx/evalfilter/README.md

 One interesting thing that shows up clearly is that working with a `struct` is significantly faster than working with a `map`.
 I can only assume that the reflection overhead is shorter there, but I don't know why.

+## Fuzz Testing

+Fuzz-testing is basically magic - you run your program with random input, which stress-tests it and frequently exposes cornder-cases you've not considered.

+This project has been fuzz-tested repeatedly, and [FUZZING.md](FUZZING.md) contains notes on how you can carry out testing of your own.

 ## Github Setup

 This repository is configured to run tests upon every commit, and when pull-requests are created/updated.
 The testing is carried out via [.github/run-tests.sh](.github/run-tests.sh) which is used by the [github-action-tester](https://github.com/skx/github-action-tester) action.

 Steve